The Sunken Cemetery in Camiguin is one of the most popular attractions on the island and an adventure not to be missed.

 You can go snorkeling at the Camiguin Sunken Cemetery and spot old tombstones and crosses as well as an abundance of marine life!

-I have put together this travel guide of the Sunken Cemetery in Camiguin including where to find it, how much it costs to go snorkeling and what to expect!
+I have put together this travel guide of the Sunken Cemetery in Camiguin including where to find it, how much it costs, and what to expect when you arrive.

 The Sunken Cemetery is located in Catarman on Camiguin Island.